arf20/ideas/ideas.md

 ## software
 - develop ww1game
 - \*make arftracksat in moderngl and make a nice Qt interface for it
-- retake arfOS (kernel), make a shell, write drivers -> most importantly figure out paging, allocation, protection, processes, filesystem and stuff
+- ~retake~ rewrite arfOS (kernel), make a shell, write drivers -> most importantly figure out paging, allocation, protection, processes, filesystem and stuff
 - rewrite my Z80 assembler, generate object files in some way, and make a separate linker
 - make a smol C compiler, with assembly output, for x86 and Z80
 - make Z80 simulator with hardware modules and cool graphics